Papers relating to the service of Stewart Murray Hansen, 1915 - 1917 - Part 1

 Sunday 31st January after an excellent

-voyage lasting about 6 weeks.
+voyage lasting almost 6 weeks.
 Our

 stay at Suez was very short but the

-remaining part of the tour was [before?]
+remaining part of the tour was highly

 strange country and black faces, Indian